veniplex/couple-quest/README.md

 </br>

 > [!IMPORTANT]
-> The Google Signup is currently deactivated, so you cannot test this webapp yourself.
+> The Google Signup is currently deactivated, so you cannot test this webapp on my hosted instance.
 To test it locally, you have to create a [Firebase](https://firebase.google.com/) project and set the environment variables in your own `.env` file.
-I am working to provide a public instance soon.

 </br>